Varenicline is used to help you stop smoking. Varenicline is also called Champix.

 - Taking: Swallow the tablets whole with a glass of water.
 You can take them with or without food.

 - Avoid alcohol: Limit drinking alcohol while you are taking varenicline.
-Drinking alcohol while taking varenicline may increase the risk for mood changes.
+Drinking alcohol while taking varenicline may increase the risk for mood changes, dizziness and drowsiness.

 Things to consider while you are taking varenicline

-Interactions: Varenicline can interact with some herbal supplements and rongoā Māori, so check with your doctor or pharmacist before starting varenicline and before starting any new products.
+Varenicline can interact with some medicines, herbal supplements and rongoā Māori, so check with your doctor or pharmacist before starting varenicline and before starting any new products.

 Possible side effects